 For example: textual content found in h1 (heading tag) will send a stronger signal to Google when calculating relevance for ranking as opposed to the text found in the footer section of web pages.
-Although some SEO experts may say that this is insignificant, but nothing could be further from the truth because when you learn how Google reads your web pages, then you can better optimize each and every element.
+Although some SEO experts may say that this is insignificant, nothing could be further from the truth because when you learn how Google reads your web pages, then you can better optimize each and every web page element.

 Video Explaining How Google Reads Web Pages

 Knowing how Google has to rely on certain web page elements, you can begin to insert important keywords within these HTML elements as detailed in the image below:

 Keep in mind that in the FREE SEO Course introduction video, I have detailed the importance of customer profiling and also provided you with an editable PDF document (SEO & Online Marketing (PDF)) which you can use for your own SEO projects.